-Josh Russell, Professor and Director of the Creative Writing Program, has published three novels, two chapbooks of very short prose (a third chapbook is forthcoming in early 2019), and more than eighty short stories and essays.
+Josh Russell, Professor and Director of the Creative Writing Program, has published three novels, three chapbooks of very short prose, and more than a hundred short stories and essays.
 His fiction collection The King of the Animals is forthcoming in 2021.

-He teaches graduate and undergraduate fiction and nonfiction workshops, and seminars on contemporary prose and the form and theory of fiction.
-His teaching, research, and creative interests include very short fiction, the novella and novel, historical fiction, literary nonfiction, hybrid forms, DIY publishing, and book arts.
+Russell teaches graduate and undergraduate fiction and nonfiction workshops, and seminars on contemporary prose and the form and theory of fiction.
+His teaching, research, and creative interests include flash fiction, the novella and novel, historical fiction, literary nonfiction, hybrid forms, DIY publishing, and book arts.

-Russell is the recipient of a National Endowment for the Arts Literature Fellowship in Prose and the Bread Loaf Writers’ Conference Shane Stevens Fellowship in the Novel.
-His novels have won the Independent Publisher Book Award Bronze Medal for Literary Fiction and have been finalists for the Townsend Prize (twice), the Binghamton University John Gardner Book Award, and the Barnes & Noble Discover Great New Writers Award.
+He is the recipient of a National Endowment for the Arts Literature Fellowship in Prose and the Bread Loaf Writers’ Conference Shane Stevens Fellowship in the Novel.
+His books have won the Independent Publisher Book Award Bronze Medal for Literary Fiction and have been finalists for the Townsend Prize (twice), the Binghamton University John Gardner Book Award, and the Barnes & Noble Discover Great New Writers Award.

-His shorter prose has been anthologized in New Micro, Not Normal, Illinois: Peculiar Fictions from the Flyover, New Stories from the South, French Quarter Fiction, Flash Nonfiction Funny, and Thus Spake the Corpse: An Exquisite Corpse Reader, and has appeared most recently in One Story, Epoch, the New York Times, Cincinnati Review, Okey-Panky, and Subtropics.
+Russell’s shorter prose has been anthologized in New Micro, Not Normal, Illinois: Peculiar Fictions from the Flyover, New Stories from the South, French Quarter Fiction, Flash Nonfiction Funny, and Thus Spake the Corpse: An Exquisite Corpse Reader, and has appeared recently in One Story, Epoch, the New York Times, Cincinnati Review, Electric Literature, and Subtropics.

 He is associate editor at Five Points, where he recently edited a special issue of flash fiction, and faculty advisor for New South.

 A True History of the Captivation, Transport to Strange Lands, & Deliverance of Hannah Guttentag, Dzanc Books, 2012.
 (Novel)